- Art of Wellness Acupuncture & Traditional Chinese Medicine (TCM)11704 Wilshire Blvd, Suite 295, Los Angeles, CA, 90025

-- How to Treat Emphysema With Acupuncture and TCM
+- How to Treat Diverticulitis With Acupuncture and TCM

-- How to Treat Ataxia With Acupuncture and TCM
+- How to Treat Diarrhea With Acupuncture and TCM

-- How to Treat Myasthenia Gravis With Acupuncture and TCM
+- How to Treat Dermatitis With Acupuncture and TCM

 - How To Help Dependence on Hydrocodone and Other Opioid Pain Medication With Acupuncture and TCM

 - How to Treat Constipation With Acupuncture and TCM

-- How to Treat Cystic Fibrosis With TCM and Acupuncture
+- How to Treat Colitis With Acupuncture and TCM

 - How to Treat Aphasia With Acupuncture and TCM (Scalp Acupuncture)

-- How to Treat a Sore Throat With Acupuncture and TCM
+- How to Treat Bronchitis With Acupuncture and TCM

-- How to Detox With Acupuncture and TCM
+- How to Treat Anemia With Acupuncture and TCM

-- How to Improve Mental Health With Acupuncture and TCM
+- How to Treat Acne With Acupuncture and TCM

 - How to Treat Encephalitis With Acupuncture and TCM

 - Sign up to receive news and updates and get my free report: